Eminence Gris

 The transfer of the Assumption Convent from its Calle Herran campus was initiated by Mother Angela Ansaldo, and it provoked protests from many of the distinguished and socially-prominent alumnae.
 The opponents of the move cited the fact that Saint Scholastica’s College, Saint Paul’s College, and even De La Salle College [ turned University ], had sensibly remained in their old locations in that general area of Manila.

-However, the present campus of the Assumption Convent in Makati’s upscale San Lorenzo Village is directly credited to the efforts of Mother Esperanza Cu-Unjieng.
+However, the present campus of the Assumption Convent in Makati’s upscale San Lorenzo village is directly credited to the efforts of Mother Esperanza Cu-Unjieng.

 *unfinished*